-3. Dimensions of the entire panel - This also goes on a mechanical layer and specified usually in millimeters.
+3. Dimensions of the entire panel - This also goes on a mechanical layer and usually specified in millimeters.
 Most CAD programs have a special option to place dimensions with arrow markings.

 Many times, if a hobbyist or someone without much technical background is getting a PCB made, they may not be able to penalize it.

-In these cases, usually, the manufacturer would have an option where they would make the panel from a single design.
+In these cases, the manufacturer usually would have an option where they would make the panel from a single design.
 This is very convenient in cases where the customer isn't well versed with PCB design, and in other cases, it also saves an individual's time.

 4.3 V-Grooves VS Break off tabs